rudderlabs/rudder-sdk-python/README.md

 })
 ```

+For more information on the supported calls, refer to the [**documentation**](https://docs.rudderstack.com/stream-sources/rudderstack-sdk-integration-guides/rudderstack-python-sdk#sending-events-from-rudderstack).

+## About RudderStack

+[**RudderStack**](https://rudderstack.com/) is a customer data platform for developers.
+Our tooling makes it easy to deploy pipelines that collect customer data from every app, website and SaaS platform, then activate it in your warehouse and business tools.

+More information on RudderStack can be found [**here**](https://github.com/rudderlabs/rudder-server).

 ## Contact Us

-If you come across any issues while configuring or using this SDK, feel free to start a conversation on our [Slack](https://resources.rudderstack.com/join-rudderstack-slack) channel.
-We will be happy to help you.
+If you come across any issues while configuring or using this SDK, you can start a conversation on our [**Slack**](https://resources.rudderstack.com/join-rudderstack-slack) channel.